netrist/simple-xml-gateway/README.md

 ## Future Features

 * Validate responses
+* Improved error handling when the incoming URI is not recognized or no route is found
+* Allow schema includes to be relative to the primary XSD instead of the location that the node command was run
 * Ability to process RESTful XML traffic
 * Manage route configurations via REST interface
 * Manage configuratons through a GUI